-B. Database Principle 2: Accessibility and Proportionality
+2. Accessibility and Proportionality

-Due to differences in the way that information is stored or programmed into a database, not all information in a database may be equally accessible, and a party's request for such information must be analyzed for relevance and proportionality.
+Due to differences in the way that information is stored or programmed into a database, not all information in a database may be equally accessible, and parties should therefore apply proportionality to each component of a database to determine the marginal value of the information to the litigation and the marginal cost of collecting and producing it.